khalek/latex-ant-task/README.md

 	</target>
 </project>
 ```
+As we can see, the task first needs to be defined before we can use it.
+In the definition, we pass on the name of the Java class that implements the task, with the package name as prefix.
+In this example we also provide the path to the jar.

 If we would like to clean after a compilation by perhaps removing some of the produced files, we can enable the attribute `clean`.
 The default files that will be removed is those with the file extensions .log or .aux.
 With the attribute `includes` we can choose our own files.

 ```xml